rikiya-ohashi/ooservo/README.md

 * **Range Limit:** The motor cannot rotate outside the range of `-2,147,483,647°` to `+2,147,483,647°`.
 * **Low-Speed Smoothness:** At low speeds under no load, rotation may become irregular or jerky.
 * **Speed Variance:** The actual rotation speed may vary by up to ±5% from the specified value due to unit-to-unit variation.
-* **Load Handling:** Unlike `write()`, which recovers from slowdowns by accelerating to meet the target angle on time, `writeRotation()` simply maintains the set speed — it will not accelerate to compensate for time lost under load.
+* **Load Handling:** Unlike `write()`, which recovers from slowdowns by accelerating to reach the target angle on schedule, `writeRotation()` simply maintains the set speed — it will not accelerate to compensate for time lost under load.

 ---